methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-06-21-nexentastor-drive-failure.md

 ---
   title: Nexentastor Drive Failure?
   date: 2013-06-21 06:51:05
-excerpt: "No worries.
-Global hot spare taking over.
-This is what I woke up to this morning.
-It's all good."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 No worries.
 Global hot spare taking over.
 This is what I woke up to this morning.
 It's all good.